Advertiser disclosure

 • Some banks offer account bonuses for new checking accounts, such as $300 make qualifying direct deposits or keep funds in an account for a certain period of time.

 • Some banks disclose how they invest, specifically in ESG (environmental, social, governmental) organizations or socially responsible investments.
-If you want your money invested this way, talk to banks about what their social responsibility work looks like.
+If you want your money invested this way, talk to banks about what their social responsibility work looks like to find an ethical bank solution.

 • If you use ATMs for cash a lot, the fees for easy access matter.
 Make sure there are functional ATMs you can use in the areas you frequent.